mailto:firstname.lastname@example.orgMore bicycle articles by David S. Lawyer

 But while the thermal efficiency may be 30% under optimal conditions (which means high torque and not too high RPM) under actual conditions the efficiency is often much less.
 See Cruise Efficiency which reports only a 10% or less efficiency at cruising.
 However this seems to be too low.

 For a 150 horsepower Ford V-8 of the mid 1960s (a gas guzzler) the efficiency was 14% when cruising at 30 mi/hr (source: data I plotted given me by an ex-engineer from the Ford Motor Co.).
-Inspection of Slide 1 (Engine performance map on p.
-10) shows a maximum efficiency of 28% (275 gm/kwh) at a torque of about 60% of maximum at around 2500 rpm.
+Inspection of what was once at http://mae.ucdavis.edu/Courses/Spring07/EME163/introduction_3_29_07.pdf; Slide 1 (Engine performance map on p.
+10) showed a maximum efficiency of 28% (275 gm/kwh) at a torque of about 60% of maximum at around 2500 rpm.
 The efficiency drops to about 15% at about 20% of maximum torque.
 This is for a 2-liter 4 cylinder spark-ignition engine.
+See also map from above dead link at ucdavis to which has been added the erroneous claim that this map is for "wide open throttle conditions".
+See also Brake-specific-fuel-consuption maps for various autos

 About 1/3 of the mechanical energy supplied to a car's wheels is dissipated in braking.
 See Automobile Braking Energy, Acceleration and Speed in City Traffic SAE (Society of Automotive Engineers) technical paper series: 800795, by Paul Wasielewski et. al. June 1980.
 The abstract points out that about half of the mechanical energy is used for acceleration and 2/3 of this is dissipated in braking for city driving.
 Assuming a bicycle uses about 10% of its mechanical energy for braking (including going downhill), then 90% of a bicycle's energy is available for overcoming resistance while only 66 2/3% (2/3) of an auto's is so available.
 The ratio of these two percentages is 0.9/(2/3) = 1.35.
 So braking will increase the energy ratio of 10 by 35% resulting in an new energy ratio of 13.5.